Alternating Medicines to Treat a Fever in Children Older than 6 Months

 Understanding Fever in Children

-A fever is the body’s natural reaction to infection.
+First and foremost: What is a fever?
+A fever in a child is usually a temperature of 100.4°F (38°C) or higher and is the body’s natural reaction to infection.
 While usually harmless and part of the immune response, a child’s fever can still cause concern for parents.
 The goal of treatment is often comfort, not necessarily getting your child’s temperature “back to normal.”
 Knowing when and how to treat a fever can be difficult and depends on several factors, including the severity of the fever, the level of discomfort your child is experiencing, and your child’s response to certain medicines.

 Both types of medications: